fighting recidivism, incarceration, and addiction

 Reconnect is a Public Benefit Corporation (PBC) with the goal of fighting recidivism, incarceration and additiction through the creation of hardware and software.

-By October, I led multiple projects where we added over 15 major features to the web app as well as re-designing the mobile app completely.
+By October, I worked on multiple projects where we added over 15 major features to the web app as well as re-designing the mobile app.

 Probation Departments and Drug Courts | Web App

 Prior to COVID-19 Drug Courts and Probation Departments were in need for software that could help them manage their clients without creating more work.
 Once COVID-19 hit the United States the need grew.
 Probation departments were now having to monitor their clients remotely which brought a whole new challenge.

 Clients in Probation Departments and Drug Courts | Responsive Mobile App